steventianhao/openuser/README.md

 openuser
 ========

-an user center for login,registration, and user administration, implemented in Erlang
+A user center for login,registration, and user administration, implemented in Erlang